King Baabu

 King Baabu is a play by Wole Soyinka amongst his others plays including The Lion and the Jewel,A Dance of the Forests, and The Strong Breed.
 Wole Soyinka was the first African to win the Nobel Prize award in 1986.
-King Baabu is a satirical play that mirrors the rule of General Abacha in Nigeria through absurdity and humor.
+King Baabu is a satirical play that mirrors the rule of General Abacha in Nigeria through absurdity and humour.
 It follows the transformation of General Basha Bash into King Baabu, portraying his reign with a cast of characters speaking in a childish language.
 Through comedy and storytelling, the play critiques power, corruption, and the cult of personality, leaving a lasting impression as a poignant commentary on political absurdity.

 Plot

 King Baabu takes center stage on serving as a mirror reflecting the dictatorial rule of General Basha Bash, a thinly veiled portrayal of Nigeria's General Abacha.
 The play starts with General Basha Bash, who, following a military coup, sheds his military garb for regal robes and crowns himself King Baabu.
 With his newfound power, Baabu plunges the nation into a surreal world of tyranny.